Experiencing a mind-blowing horse race in an Italian city that was in my bucket list for years.

 I was supposed to see Siena during my first trip to Italy in 2011, but chasing the massive amount of significant cultural sites across the country, I ended up with no time to make a stop here.
 Years passed, and I learned that besides the amazing old town, the city also hosts the oldest uninterrupted horse race in the world, Palio, since 1632.
 While I never was into horse races, the appeal of this event grabbed my attention.
 A medieval-style celebration precedes the bareback race, and so visiting the city during the Palio looked like the ultimate goal.

-Fast forward, when I was planning this summer and realized that I could actually fit it into my schedule, it was a clear deal.
-This is happening!
-A few weeks later, my friend and I were sitting on a morning train arriving in the city, wondering what will we see here.
-Getting rid of backpacks, then up to the city.
-The first stop was the Fortezza Medicea - a fort from the 16th century, which is converted into a public park for over than 100 years now.
-And it offers a nice view of the surroundings.
+Fast forward, when I planned this summer and realized that I could fit it into my schedule, it was a clear deal.
+"This is happening!"
+So, a few weeks later, on the Palio date, my friend and I were sitting on a morning train arriving in Siena, wondering what will we see here.
+We got rid of backpacks first, and then we went up to the city.
+Our first stop was the Fortezza Medicea, a fort from the 16th century, converted into a public park for over 100 years now.
+It offers a nice view of the surroundings.

 Eventually, we made it to a must-see point in Siena, the local Duomo.

 I read a lot of praise about this structure, and indeed, it delivers.
 Inside and out, one could admire all the details for months.

 A feast for the eyes and mind, for sure.
 But as the human body needs more than that, we went to get some food, too.
 We scored a good restaurant, where we sat at a table with an Italian couple, who shared a few stories and some of their plates.
 After the meal, we stopped by the Basilica of San Francesco, another stunning temple.

 Continuing with the stroll through the old town, suddenly, an approaching drumroll broke the quiet time of siesta.
 Festival mood, here we go!
 Sure enough, in a moment, a parade representing a specific city district came to us.